rsmitty/rsmitty.github.io/_posts/2014-09-06-creating-a-blog-1.md

 title: Creating A Blog With Github Pages, Jekyll, And Bootstrap - Part 1
 ---

 As I wrote previously, I wanted to learn to use Github Pages to build a new blog and start keeping track of my personal projects and ideas.
 However, in getting started, I noticed that there really wasn't a straightforward way to move from Github's quick and dirty tutorial to actually creating a useful blog.
+There's some tools like [Jekyll Bootstrap](http://jekyllbootstrap.com/), but it seems like it's been a while since it has been updated.
 So after combing through a lot of other people's pages and some Jekyll tutorials, I was finally able to get something presentable up and running.
 I figured I'd share the overall process I used as a first series of posts, in case someone else finds it useful.

 This first post will center around getting a development environment setup and creating a "Hello, World!" type page to demonstrate the basics.
 So without further ado...